 We play cards almost every night that my oldest is off of work.
 It is such a fun thing to do as a family, but we also play cards when we find ourselves stuck inside due to cold or rainy weather.

 If you find yourself in the same boat, then consider pulling out the cards and playing Go-Fish, Rook, Mao, Uno, or any other fun card game you like.

 This is something I wish I had known about earlier in parenting.
 Quiet books are amazing!
 You can make them age-appropriate, and they can also be educational.

-So whether you choose to buy a quiet book or make your own (here is one for younger children and one for older children), they could still be an amazing pastime on a rainy or cold day where you are stuck indoors.
+Whether you choose to buy a quiet book or make your own (this one is for younger children and this one is for older children), they could still be an amazing pastime on a rainy or cold day where you are stuck indoors.

-So you now have over 30 ideas for fun activities that your children can do when they are forced to stay inside and find themselves bored.
+You now have over 30 ideas for fun indoor kid activities that your children can do when they are forced to stay inside and find themselves bored.